Ph.D. in Public Health Sciences Admissions

 Applicants must have a master’s degree in public health or masters of science in public health or related field.

-The UC Davis Office of Graduate Studies requires the Test of English as a Foreign Language (TOEFL) if your native language is not English or your instruction has not been in English.
+The UC Davis Office of Graduate Studies requires the TOEFL or IELTS if your native language is not English or your instruction has not been in English.
 The minimum score required for admission to graduate study at UC Davis is 550 for the paper test or a score of 80 for the Internet-based test.
 TOEFL scores expire after two years.
 Scores that are older than two years will not be accepted by Graduate Studies.
 Although an 80 iBT score is the minimum required for admission, additional English language coursework is required of admitted students with iBT scores below 104.
+More about English Language Examinations here.

 CV or Resume